firefox-devtools/profiler/docs-user/bunny.md

 ### The code change for `set fillStyle`

-The fix for this would be rather simple, of only setting the color when it's been changed.
+The fix for this would be straightforward, of only setting the color when it's been changed.

 ```js
 worker.addEventListener('message', message => {